24/7 Emergency Care. Our patients are first.

 • Sometimes packing is used; sometimes it isn’t (practice varies).

-• You’ll get wound care instructions and a follow-up plan.
+• The area is then covered with a clean, dry bandage.
+You’ll get wound care instructions and a follow-up plan.

 • Healing can take days to a couple weeks depending on size.